dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 ### Strong authentication

-The `xrootd`-implementation in dCache includes a pluggable authentication framework.
-To control which authentication mechanism is used by `xrootd`, add the `xrootdAuthNPlugin` option to your dCache configuration and set it to the desired value.
+The `xroot`-implementation in dCache includes a pluggable authentication framework.
+To control which authentication mechanism is used by `xroot`, add the `xrootdAuthNPlugin` option to your dCache configuration and set it to the desired value.

 Example:

-For instance, to enable `GSI` authentication in `xrootd`, add the following line to `/etc/dcache/dcache.conf`:
+For instance, to enable `GSI` authentication in `xroot`, add the following line to `/etc/dcache/dcache.conf`:

 ```ini